oferei/sublime-unity-completions/README.md

 2. Create a new directory called "Unity Completions"
 3. Copy the contents of this package into the new directory

+## Boo

+In order for Sublime Text to recognize .boo files you need to install a separate package: Boo.
+You can install it using Package Control or manually from [here](https://github.com/Shammah/boo-sublime).

 ## Generation

 The _sublime-completions_ files were generated automatically using